Godzuche/blog/_posts/2024-07-26-creating-site-using-jekyll-on-github-pages.md

      permalink: /:year/:month/:day/:title/
      ```

-   permalink: Defines the URL structure for your posts.
+   `permalink` defines the `URL` structure for your posts.
 The default format is `/:year/:month/:day/:title/`,
-   which creates URLs like `https://<username>.github.io/<repository-name>/2024/07/22/creating-site-using-jekyll-on-github-pages/`.
+   which creates URLs like `https://<username>.github.io/<repository-name>/2024/07/26/creating-site-using-jekyll-on-github-pages/`.

 4. **Create `index.md`:**